PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_home.md

 * We will look at a related example of using random walks as an effective means of exploring one's environment: bacterial chemotaxis.
 (Transition to chemotaxis.)

-* Note: no need to reintroduce E. coli here.
-It is good but probably need to move this discussion to the motifs introduction.

-### Introduction to Chemotaxis
+## Introduction to Chemotaxis

-*Escherichia coli* (also *E. coli*) is a rod-shaped bacterium commonly found in the lower intestine of endotherms.
-Being commensal at the most of the time, it is, paradoxically, one of the main pathogens responsible for intraintestinal and extraintestinal infections.[^1] It is also *the most* widely studied prokaryotic model organism.
-They are small, like other prokaryotes are, with a length about 2um, and a diameter 0.25-1um.[^2] **The small size of *E. coli* puts them into a similar situation like the lost explorers are: how to explore the space efficiently to find food?**
+Like other prokaryotes, *E. coli* are small, with a length about 2µm, and a diameter 0.25-1µm.[^2]

-The behavior of cells moving towards/away from a stimulus is called **chemotaxis**.
-For *E. coli*, moving towards attractants (ex. glucose, electron acceptros), and moving away from repellents (ex.
+The behavior of cells moving towards or away from a substance is called **chemotaxis**.
+For *E. coli*, moving towards attractants (ex. glucose, electron acceptors), and moving away from repellents (ex.
 Ni2+, Co2+) are all considered chemotaxis behaviors.

 Here is a cute video of *E. coli* moving towards a sugar crystal.
 <iframe width="640" height="360" src="https://www.youtube.com/embed/F6QMU3KD7zw" frameborder="0" allowfullscreen></iframe>

 ### How does *E. coli* know where to go?

 *E. coli* has 5-12 flagelli randomly distributed in the surface.[^3] Each flagelum rotates clockwise (CW) or counter-clockwise (CCW).
-That leads to two states of movement: 1) when flagelli rotates in CCW, they form a bundle, and propells the cells to swiming smoothly at speeds of 20 um per second, called **run**; 2) when some flaggeli in the bundle rotates CW, the flagelli become uncoordinated and reorients with a much slower net movement speed in place, called **tumble**.[^4]
+That leads to two states of movement: 1) when flagelli rotates in CCW, they form a bundle, and propells the cells to swiming smoothly at speeds of 20 µm per second, called **run**; 2) when some flaggeli in the bundle rotates CW, the flagelli become uncoordinated and reorients with a much slower net movement speed in place, called **tumble**.[^4]

 ![image-center](../assets/images/chemotaxis_intro_runtumble.png){: .align-center}
 (Image from Parkinson Lab, University of Utah)